waynodiablo/Oystercard/battle_ships_web/battle_ships_web_cucumber.md

 To make the first step work we need to do a few things:

 - create a views directory
-- tell our `BattleShips` controller where the views are:
+- tell our `BattleShipsApp` controller where the views are:
 ```set :views, Proc.new { File.join(root, "..", "views") }``` inside your BattleShips class.
 - create an `index.erb` file with the html ( _containing a link with the text 'New Game'_ )